Too many vaccines too soon?

 As microbiologist Morten Laane points out, science is not a Democracy.

 Consider Galileo whose idea that the Earth moved around the sun was in direct opposition to what the church authorities, and the majority of the people, believed and wanted to be true.

 Or Dr. Frances Oldham Kelsey.
 This brave doctor saved U.S. babies from thalidomide.
 The medical establishment aggressively claimed it was safe.
 Pregnant women in dozens of countries around the world, including Canada, Britain, and the Middle East, took thalidomide.
 Their babies suffered from deformities and missing limbs.

 But so many parents and doctors have been seeing vaccines causing health problems with their own eyes—and so many have started speaking up about it and started sharing their stories—that they can no longer be dismissed as “outliers.”

 Questioning vaccine safety makes you pro-health, pro-child, and pro safe vaccination.

 Dr. William T. Redwood, M.D. is one of the most well respected emergency room doctors in the state of Georgia.

 “If you summarily dismiss the possibility that the increasing rates of childhood illnesses, including ADD, autism, asthma and other auto-immune disorders are connected to vaccines, you can’t figure out if our children’s health problems are vaccine-related injuries.
 The people at CDC who should be helping set policy on vaccine safety—I don’t think they are asking the right questions.” ~Tommy Redwood, M.D.

-Dr. Paul Thomas, M.D., my co-author and a pediatrician with over 13,000 children in his practice in Portland, Oregon, suspects we are asking children to get too many vaccines too soon.
+Dr. Paul Thomas, M.D., my co-author and a pediatrician with over 15,000 children in his practice in Portland, Oregon, suspects we are asking children to get too many vaccines too soon.
 His clinical data backs this up.
 Indeed, it turns out that the children who are the most vaccinated in his practice are also the least healthy.

 “As unpopular as this observation might be, my unvaccinated children are by far the healthiest.” ~Paul Thomas, M.D.

 Anyone who would smugly say, “The science is clear” or “The science is settled” profoundly misunderstands what science is.